Skip to content Skip to sidebar Skip to footer

 For ongoing updates on immigration policies and procedures, readers are encouraged to stay connected through various platforms, including social media groups dedicated to visa and work permit discussions.

-Waiting on Your IRCC Application?
+Waiting on Your Canada Immigration Application?
 Get Insights with GCMS Notes.

 The GCMS (Global Case Management System) is the platform used by Immigration, Refugees and Citizenship Canada (IRCC) to manage and process all immigration and visa applications.
 It contains detailed records of your application, including the processing stages, officer notes, and decisions made along the way.